ahmedkhelifi/Home-care/README.md

 - GET `/health/:username`
 Returns the health status of patient including medication, temperature, blood Pressure, pulse, weight and the patient's pending tasks.

+- POST `/updatePatient/:patientID`
+Patient's data is updated

 - POST `/medication/pending/:username/:title`
 Patient confirms that the medication was taken within the allowed timeframe

 - POST `/medication/missed/:username/:title/:timestamp`
 Patient either confirms that the medication was taken or forgotten once the allowed timeframe has passed

-- POST `/temperature/pending/:username/:title`
+- POST `/temperature/pending/:username`
 Patient confirms that temperature was measure within the allowed timeframe

 - POST `/temperature/missed/:username/:title/:timestamp`
 Patient either confirms that temperature was measured or forgotten once the allowed timeframe has passed

+- POST `/weight/pending/:username/:title`
+Patient confirms that the weight was measure within the allowed timeframe

+- POST `/weight/missed/:username/:title/:timestamp`
+Patient either confirms that the weight was measured or forgotten once the allowed timeframe has passed

-- POST `/blood_pressure/pending/:username/:title`
+- POST `/blood_pressure/pending/:username`
 Patient confirms that blood pressure was measure within the allowed timeframe

 - POST `/blood_pressure/missed/:username/:title/:timestamp`
 Patient either confirms that blood pressure was measured or forgotten once the allowed timeframe has passed

-- POST `/pulse/pending/:username/:title`
+- POST `/pulse/pending/:username`
 Patient confirms that pulse was measure within the allowed timeframe

 - POST `/pulse/missed/:username/:title/:timestamp`
 Patient either confirms that pulse was measured or forgotten once the allowed timeframe has passed

-- POST `/weight/pending/:username/:title`
-Patient confirms that the weight was measure within the allowed timeframe

-- POST `/weight/missed/:username/:title/:timestamp`
+- POST `/medication`
-Patient either confirms that the weight was measured or forgotten once the allowed timeframe has passed
+Patient either confirms that medication was taken or forgotten once the allowed timeframe has passed
 </details>

 Furthermore, we store health data as JSON objects in the database.